Zematus/Worlds/Modding Guide/Guides/entities_guide.md

   - **polity**
     Attribute that returns the **polity entity** that this contact encapsulates relationship information for.
     *Examples:* `"contact.polity"`, `"polity.get_random_contact().polity"`

+  - **strength**
+    Attribute that returns the contact strength between the polity that contained this contact entity and the polity contained in the contact.
+Contact strength will be greater than `0` if both polities share a border with each other.
+    *Examples:* `"contact.strength"`, `"target_polity.get_contact(polity).strength"`

 ### AGENT